KasperSkytte/KaspbeeryPi/README.md

 ## Installation
 ### Dropbox app
 Head to [DBX Platform](https://www.dropbox.com/developers) to create a Dropbox app where the data will be saved.
-Note down the token and secret.
+Note down the token and key+secret.

 ### Logging on the Raspberry Pi Zero W
  - Enable 1-wire interface either from `raspi-config` or by adding a line with `dtoverlay=w1-gpio` to `/boot/config.txt`.